ashishcors/ashishcors/README.md

   - Worked on fintech app with over 10M+ downloads.
   - Worked on various health & fitness and transportation related projects.

+- **A few stealth-mode startups**:
+  - created apps for gig workers
+  - using Jetpack Compose and developed backend services with NestJs and MongoDB

 ## 👀 Looking for Opportunities

-- I'm actively looking for roles as Android Developer, as my work here is almost done.
+- If you have some crazy / mind-blowing ideas, I can help you build it.
-- Preferabley at early-stage startups.
-I'm open to taking up additional challanges as well.
+- Preferably at early-stage startups.
+Looking for challanges🦾.

 ## 📫 How to Reach Me